Sabrina-Fox/WM2-Help/README.md

 6. Some Bitrates and Sample Rates for the built-in DAC are sometimes missing on windows.(See below for fix)
 7. Sometimes the trackpad might stop working and the firmware update tool fails to recognize the device.(See below for potential fix)
 ###### Known WM2 2023 specific issues
-1. The 780M iGPU is falsely reported as 760M with the drivers from the inital launch from AMD.
+1. The 780M iGPU is falsely reported as 760M with the drivers from the inital launch from AMD(See below for fix).
 2. Some HDMI ports are DOA.
 3. Some units cannot run stably with RAM speed at 7500MT/s
 4. Some units arrived with dead USB-C ports and some stops working over time including charging.